harrisjib216/Rando884433126/README.md

 # SAVING
-Lastly, you can also tell Rando884433126 to save your translation to a file or append it to your old file.
+Lastly, you can also tell Rando884433126 to append your translation to your old file.

-    ./translate.py "hello" +@ap_pe#nd
+    ./translate.py appendPls.rando884433126 +@ap_pe#nd
-    ./decipher.py "110044" +@ap_pe#nd                   -- in the works...
+    ./decipher.py appendPls.rando884433126 +@ap_pe#nd                   -- in the works... still..